 Behavioural addictions are different to stereotypical views on addiction.
 They are uncontrollable, they materialise from our human responses, and they develop down to vulnerabilities.

-Greater awareness of their materialisation is required, to truly understand how damaging ongoing changes in behaviour can be.
+Greater awareness of their materialisation is required to understand how damaging ongoing changes in behaviour can truly be.

 I came to you desperate, feeling so depressed and anxious.
 I left feeling hopeful and grateful and excited about life.
 I can't believe the change in just 28 days.